aio-libs/aiohttp/docs/testing.rst

 :ref:`test framework agnostic utilities <framework-agnostic-utilities>` for testing with other frameworks such as :ref:`unittest <unittest-example>`.

+Before starting to write your tests, you may also be interested on reading :ref:`how to write testable services<writing-testable-services>` that interact with the loop.

 For using pytest plugin please install pytest-aiohttp_ library: